Karen Black

-Life and career

-1939–1959: Early life
+Early life

-Black was born Karen Blanche Ziegler on July 1, 1939, in Park Ridge, Illinois, the daughter of Elsie Mary (née Reif), a writer of several prize-winning children's novels, and Norman Arthur Ziegler, an engineer and businessman.
+Black was born Karen Blanche Ziegler on July 1, 1939, in Park Ridge, Illinois, the third child of Elsie Mary (née Reif), a writer of several prize-winning children's novels, and Norman Arthur Ziegler, an engineer and businessman.
 Her paternal grandfather was Arthur Charles Ziegler, a classical musician and first violinist for the Chicago Symphony Orchestra.
-She had two siblings: a sister and a brother.
-Actress Gail Brown was Black's elder sister.
+She had a brother and a sister, Gail Brown.
 Black was of German, Czech, and Norwegian descent.
-The Zieglers came to the United States from Southern Germany from the area of Neukirch (Rottweil) between the Black Forest and the Swabian Jura.
+The Zieglers came to the United States from Neukirch, Württemberg, Germany.